blocknative/gas-agent/README.md

    cp .env.example .env
    ```

-   Edit `.env` with your configuration:
+   Edit `.env` with your configuration.
+See [Configuration Options](#configuration-options)

 3. **Generate signing keys**

    All agent payloads are signed before submission to the Gas Network so that they are verifiable and attributable.
 Predictions will be evaluated by the combination of the `System`, `Network`, `Settlement` and `from_block` of the payload.
-It is recommended that you use a unique key pair for each `AgentKind` otherwise the predictions for the same combination will be averaged and evaluated, rather then evaluated separately (which might be what you want!).
+It is recommended that you use a unique key pair for each `AgentKind`, otherwise the predictions for the same combination will be averaged and evaluated together, rather then evaluated separately.
 Use the private key for the `signer_key` field for each agent.

    There is a helper CLI command if you would like to generate some fresh random keys: